Skip to content

 strip_ansi_escape_sequences()

-Removes ANSI escape sequences from text.
-These are commonly added by terminal applications for color and formatting:
+Removes ANSI escape sequences from text, such as those added by terminal applications for color and formatting.

 strip_ansi_escape_sequences() example